PiyushP17/Student-Tracker-using-JSP-and-Servlets/README.md

 4) Connect the local server to the Eclipse IDE.
 5) Run the application.

-You also deploy the WAR file of this project to your local serer and then directly run it in any browser .
+You also deploy the WAR file of this project in your local server and then directly run it in any browser .